Monday, December 21, 2009

 Although there is much misinformation being disseminated by those with political agendas, a careful review of this bill, as amended, shows that the resident’s safety is paramount.
 Tennessee should adopt this legislation.

-bill and amendment on the General Assembly’s website at: http://wapp.capitol.tn.gov/apps/BillInfo/Default.aspx?BillNumber=SB0009
+We invite you to access the bill and amendment on the General Assembly’s website at: http://wapp.capitol.tn.gov/apps/BillInfo/Default.aspx?BillNumber=SB0009